codarrenvelvindron/codarren.github.io/_drafts/Health_tips_using_computers.md

 ## 2. Movement
 Yes, we were not meant to be sitting in front of a computer screen all day long.

+One of the conditions you can have is [sciatica](https://www.mayoclinic.org/diseases-conditions/sciatica/symptoms-causes/syc-20377435)

 ### Take regular breaks.

 Don't just stay in one place doing nothing.